LiveMethod/chisil/README.md

 2. sudo npm install -g harp
 3. make*

-* make only runs "harp server" right now.
+ * make only runs `harp server` right now.
 Most of our internal tools at karmic run with Make, so it's a matter of personal predicatability, not necessity, at this point.

 See also: fantastic docs at harp site http://harpjs.com/